 Due to extreme drought, California is struggling to keep the tomato crop from going under this year.
+Global supplies are even under stress in India, where the tomato is a centerpiece of regional cuisine.
 That means higher prices for everything tomato, including staples like salsa, marinara sauce and even ketchup (gasp!).

 Toss a few extra bottles of anything tomato into your cart in the coming weeks to see some savings later.

-Farmers warn that the same labor and supply issues affecting eggs could mean milk shortages in the coming months.
+Farmers warn that the same labor and supply issues that impacted eggs could mean milk shortages in the coming months.

 In the meantime, vegan dairy substitutes and milk alternatives are coming in handy.
 Consider shopping a few at the store to see how they stack up to traditional dairy standbys like milk, yogurt and cheese.

 Want to build some resiliency into your grocery budget?
 Try pivoting to vegetarian meals several times a week for serious cost savings.

 After a meager chile pepper crop from Thailand last year, everyone’s favorite Sriracha sauce has been in short supply.
 The good news is that Sriracha alternatives abound if you’re willing to experiment.